Leonardo-Razzai/Camera_FLIR/Readme.md

 ## Features
 - Initialize and configure FLIR cameras.
-- Set up hardware or software triggers.
+- Set up hardware trigger.
-- Capture images continuously or using external triggers.
+- Capture images continuously or using external trigger.
 - Save images in `mono8` format.
 - Reset and safely shut down the camera system.